-differences in general interest in politics or the leaning towards a specific party between the 1945-1949 French and US occupation zones.
+the 1945-49 French and US occupation zones.
 In a few survey waves, the SOEP also asks individuals whether there is a union (work council) that represents workers in the establishment where they are employed.
-There is no significant difference between the 1945-1949 occupation zones.
+There is no significant difference between the 1945-49 occupation zones.
 Another SOEP question of interest concerns the extent to which individuals are willing to take risks.
-Again, there is no significant difference between the 1945-1949 occupation zones.
-Finally, answers do not differ significantly between the 1945-1949 French and US occupation zones when individuals are asked whether the most important policy objective should be protecting the right to free speech; fighting against inflation; increasing citizen influence on government decisions; or maintaining peace and order in the country.
+Again, there is no significant difference between the 1945-49 occupation zones.
+Finally, answers do not differ significantly between the 1945-49 French and US occupation zones when individuals are asked whether the most important policy objective should be protecting the right to free speech; fighting against inflation; increasing citizen influence on government decisions; or maintaining peace and order in the country.

-Summary Although we look at a very broad range of relevant outcomes, we find no empirical evidence for potential alternative explanations of today's economic differences along the border between the 1945-1949 French and US occupation zones.
+Summary Although we look at a very broad range of relevant outcomes, we find no empirical evidence for potential alternative explanations of today's economic differences along the border between the 1945-49 French and US occupation zones.
 Economic differences cannot be explained by industry dismantling during the occupation period or the prolonged presence of military bases.
-There is no difference in the location of headquarters or the size of establishments and firms.
+There is no difference in the location of head-quarters or the size of establishments and firms.
 Trade volumes and patterns today do not differ along the former border and hours worked are actually somewhat lower on the former US side.
 The first foreign language chosen in secondary school doesn't point to a lasting broader cultural legacy of French and US occupation nor does the data on attitudes and norms.